Family garden transformation – Surbiton

 Borders were defined with contemporary edges and layered planting so the garden felt lush without becoming fussy.
 Choices were made for reliability and performance, giving greenery that supports character and movement without demanding constant attention.

-Timber sleeper borders – these were strategically installed to frame the garden and delineate various planting areas.
-These borders provide a robust structural element, adding definition and a natural, rustic charm.
-The sleepers create distinct zones within the garden, making it easier to organise and manage different planting sections.
-Their earthy tones and textures enhance the garden’s overall aesthetic, blending seamlessly with both natural and artificial elements.
+Timber sleeper borders.
+Strategically installed to frame the garden and delineate the planting areas, the sleeper borders provide a robust structural element with definition and a natural, rustic charm.
+Their earthy tones and textures enhance the garden’s overall aesthetic and blend seamlessly with both natural and artificial elements.

-Fresh planting scheme – this was introduced to complement the timber borders and enhance the garden’s visual appeal.
-This carefully curated selection of plants was chosen for its vibrant textures and rich colours, bringing life and energy to the garden, an emphasis was on Southern hemisphere to be familiar with clients heritage.
-The planting scheme adds layers of interest with contrasting foliage and seasonal blooms that provide dynamic beauty throughout the year, supporting biodiversity and adding a touch of nature’s elegance to the space.
+Fresh planting scheme.
+A new planting palette was introduced to complement the timber borders and enhance the garden’s visual appeal.
+The plants were chosen for their vibrant textures and rich colours, with an emphasis on Southern Hemisphere species selected to reflect the client’s heritage.
+Contrasting foliage and seasonal blooms provide dynamic interest throughout the year, supporting biodiversity and adding a sense of place to the space.

-Traditional lawn turf and all-weather artificial grass combination – The garden’s surface was transformed with a combination of traditional lawn turf and all-weather artificial grass.
-The natural lawn turf provides a lush, green area ideal for relaxation, and general outdoor enjoyment.
-The artificial grass was selected for its durability and low-maintenance benefits, making it perfect for sports and recreational activities – in this case daily and all year round football and cricket practise.
-This blend ensures that the garden remains functional and visually appealing, accommodating both leisurely use and more active pursuits.
+Traditional lawn and all-weather artificial grass.
+The garden’s surface was transformed with a combination of traditional lawn turf and all-weather artificial grass.
+The natural lawn provides a lush green area for relaxation and general outdoor enjoyment, while the artificial grass was selected for durability and low maintenance, supporting daily football and cricket practice all year round.
+The blend ensures the garden remains functional and visually appealing for both leisurely use and more active pursuits.

-Limestone stepping stones pathway – this was incorporated into the design, adding both style and functionality.
-The stepping stones create a visually appealing route through the garden, linking different areas while providing a practical solution for navigating the space.
-Their natural texture and colour complement the timber sleepers and turf, tying the various elements of the garden together.
-The stepping stones are also easy to maintain and durable, making them a practical choice for high-traffic areas.
+Limestone stepping stones pathway.
+A limestone stepping stones pathway was incorporated to add both style and function, creating a visually appealing route through the garden that links the different areas while providing practical access.
+The natural texture and colour complement the timber sleepers and turf, tying the various elements together, and the stones are durable and easy to maintain for high-traffic family use.

 Construction details